Special Interest Vehicle Concession Scheme guide

 Historic vehicles—proof of eligibility

 Club membership—You are required to provide evidence of current membership with an incorporated vehicle club or association to be eligible for this concession.
-This membership should be maintained while the vehicle is registered under the scheme.
-Your club can provide evidence of your current membership, which needs to:
+This membership must be maintained while the vehicle is registered under the scheme.

-Club membership for organisations must be in the name of the person responsible for the organisation (for example the proprietor/business holder or director).
+Club membership for organisations must be in the name of the person responsible for the organisation, for example, the proprietor/business holder or director.

 Dating certificate (if applicable)—A dating certificate is only required if the Department of Transport and Main Roads cannot verify the date of manufacture for your vehicle (from an existing or previous vehicle record, import papers, or from the identification or manufacturer’s plate).
 If a dating certificate is required, a dating officer (or club official) from an incorporated vehicle club or association will need to certify the vehicle’s authenticity and year of manufacture.
 This must be on club letterhead or other official club documentation and include details of the vehicle (make, model, year and chassis number).